Buses arranged by Cong to ferry migrants back home not allowed to enter UP, claims Raj min

 A Rajasthan cabinet minister on Sunday claimed that the state government had kept 500 private buses ready to ferry migrant workers to Uttar Pradesh but they were not allowed to enter by the Yogi Adityanath government.
-Vishvendra Singh, Minister for Tourism and Devasthan, Rajasthan said the buses were stopped at Bahej village on the Uttar Pradesh-Rajasthan border for almost the entire day.
-Later, the buses were asked to return to Rajasthan.
+Vishvendra Singh, Minister for Tourism and Devasthan, said the buses were stopped at Bahej village in Bharatpur's Deeg area in Rajasthan close to the border between the two states.

+After making the buses wait for almost the entire day, they were asked to return to Rajasthan, said Singh Bahej village falls under the minister's assembly constituency.
+“We had been waiting for permission from the UP government to enter cross the border for nearly seven hours,” Singh alleged.

 The decision was taken purely on humanitarian grounds and there is no question of politcising the issue since neither UP nor Rajasthan are going to polls anytime soon, said Singh.
 Moreover, none of the buses had any Congress symbol like a sticker or flag on them, he added.